bcomnes/top-bun/examples/markdown-settings/src/page.md

 ### Details Container

+The details container creates collapsible sections for content that doesn't need to be visible immediately:

 ::: details Click to expand more information
 This content is hidden by default and can be revealed by clicking the summary.